gearnode/lvml/README.md

 # LVML (language version manager list)
-List of your favorite language version manager.
+List of version manager for your favorite language.

 Sharing, suggestions and contributions are always welcome!
 Please take a look at the [contribution guidelines and quality standard](https://github.com/gearnode/lvml/blob/master/CONTRIBUTING.md) first.